Yevhen Pluzhnyk: Biography

-Pluzhnyk was born in sloboda Kantemirovka.
+Pluzhnyk was born in sloboda Kantemirovka located in the historical region of Sloboda Ukraine.
 His father was from Poltava.

 Pluzhnyk was studying at Voronezh gymnasium for several years until he was ejected from it because of his participating in illegal circles.
 After that he continued to study in Rostov-on-Don and Bobrov.
 In 1918 his family moved to Poltava region, where Pluzhnyk worked as a teacher of language and literature.

 He studied at Kyiv Zootechic Institute, where his sister's husband worked.
 Then he stopped studying to become an actor.
 From 1921 Pluzhnyk studied at a Kyiv musical-dramatic institute named after Mykola Lysenko, where famous professor Volodymyr Sladkopevtsev taught.
 Despite success in studying, Pluzhnyk had to leave it due to tuberculosis.
 From 1924 he actively participated in the literature organization «Lanka» (Link).

 In 1926 Pluzhnyk's disease worsened, but the writer survived.
 He was under medical treatment in Vorzel; also he continued rehabilitation in Crimea or the Caucasus two times a year.
 From 1923 Pluzhnyk worked as a translator at desks, continuing self-education and writing poems in the evenings.

 On 4 December 1934 Pluzhnyk was arrested by NKVD and charged with participating in a nationalistic terror organization.
 In March 1935 offsite Military Collegium of the Supreme Court of the Soviet Union sentenced Pluzhnyk, Epik, Kulish, Pidmohylny, and others to be shot.
 Then this sentence was replaced by long-term incarceration on Solovki, where the poet died due to tuberculosis.
 His last words were «Я вмиюся, пригадаю Дніпро і вмру» ("I will wash, will remember Dnipro and will die.")
 Yevhen Pluzhnyk was buried in a camp cemetery, his grave is not saved.

 Pluzhnyk was rehabilitated in August 1956.
 His nominal grave is in Baikove Cemetery, part No.9.